kkapelon/kkapelon.github.io/_posts/2015-10-22-spock-vs-junit.md

 ### 1. Spock enforces a clear test structure ###

 The number one reason for using Spock is to make your tests more readable.
+This may not seem important to you if you are just working on small projects created over the weekend.
+For big enterprise projects however test readability is a crucial factor when it comes to working on existing code.

 #### JUnit tests lack formal semantics ####